FlynnD273/MidiParser/README.md

 In Scratch, since this is a modded program, the original Scratch project wouldn't be able to read the contents of the text file properly.
 Instead, make sure you are in ScratchPFA since it accepts the modded code.
 Simply start the Scratch Project and choose the Import function.
 Then, simply paste everything from the text file into the text box and press enter.

 If you drag multiple files onto the exe file, you'll get a file called \_\_AllSongs.txt.
-However, Scratch PFA currently only accepts one song at a time.
-This multiple MIDI feature will be available soon, so stay tuned!
+This feature only works for K9ShyGuy's project.

 You may need to install DotNet Core Runtime: https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.10-windows-x64-installer

 ## Credits
 FlynnD273 for the original code

-Eden for the tempo events implementation
+Eden for the tempo events, MIDI channel, and Volume and Expresion Control Change implementation